 It is crucial that we keep our patients and workforce as safe as possible.
 To help us do this, we are limiting all visitors – including family members of patients – to the Cancer Centre.
 You may be able to use technology to have your family listen or be ‘virtually’ present for an appointment, but please inform your treating physician.
 Click here to learn more about virtual visits and how you can arrange a virtual visit.

 Ambulatory cancer patients who require assistance may be accompanied by one adult caregiver.
 This caregiver will also undergo screening at the entrance to the Cancer Centre and only permitted to enter if they pass the screening process.
 However, no visitors will be allowed in the systemic treatment unit.
 If you are an approved visitor you may wait for your loved one in the waiting room.
+Please speak to your loved one’s care team in advance to be approved as a visitor.

 Patient drivers are not permitted to enter the building with the patient.
 If you have a driver, please ensure you have made arrangements so they are aware when your appointment has finished and you are ready to leave.